Introduction

 Conclusion

-In closing, document verification is not just about examining papers or scanning IDs; it’s about ensuring trust, security, and integrity in our increasingly digital lives.
-As technology continues to evolve and new challenges arise, document verification will remain a steadfast guardian, ensuring that our digital interactions are built on a foundation of trust.
+In closing, verifying documents is not just about examining papers or scanning IDs; it’s about ensuring trust, security, and integrity in our increasingly digital lives.
+As technology continues to evolve and new challenges arise, it will remain a steadfast guardian, ensuring that our digital interactions are built on a foundation of trust.